Country Guide - VAT in Croatia

 The general place of supply rule applies to transactions regarding the supply of ESS between two businesses, that is, B2B supply.

-When foreign persons from one EU Member State supply ESS to a consumer in another EU Member State, or B2C supply, the VAT rate of the country where the consumer resides is applied.
+When foreign persons from one EU Member State supply ESS to a consumer in another EU Member State, or when B2C supply occurs, the VAT rate of the country where the consumer resides is applied.

-EU VAT reform conducted in 2021 introduced a EUR 10,000 threshold across the EU, which affects the place ofsupply rules for distance sales of goods and B2C ESS.
+The EU VAT reform introduced in 2021 established a EUR 10,000 threshold across the EU, affecting the place ofsupply rules for distance sales of goods and B2C ESS.
 Suppliers that do not exceed this threshold can apply VAT rules set in their countries or register for OSS and apply those rules.
 When the threshold is exceeded, the VAT rate that must be applied is set in the country where the consumer is located.

 How much is VAT in Croatia on ESS?